Simple Tips to Help Keep Your Animals Cool in the Heat of Summer

 Take Caution: If you hose your pigs down during the heat of the day, always start at the rump and move your way up to their heads.
 Sudden cold water on a hot pig’s head can cause shock or even death, so please be extra careful.

-Finally, cool treats like watermelon, frozen fruits, and veggies are not only yummy but will help to cool down your pigs as well.
+Finally, cool treats like watermelon, frozen fruits, and veggies are not only yummy but will also help cool down your pigs.

 How to Keep Chickens Cool